riveraaj/riveraaj/README.md

 </h1>

 ### :man_technologist: About Me:
-- ⚡ I'm currently working on my own projects
+- ⚡ I'm currently working at GAOTek as Tech Support in the visual team
 - 🌐 I'm currently learning web development and cloud computing
 - 🖥️ I'm interested in performing tasks in the area of Front-End, Back-End, IT as a Jr. Developer